Summer Outdoor Rustic Decorating : Thrifted Finds, Handmade and a YouTube Video!

 With the understanding that I’m brand spanking new at this, please go on over to have a look!
 I plan to make more films about the same types of things I’ve written about here, so consider subscribing and clicking the bell to be notified when I have a new video up.
-(Thank you, if you do.
-First subscriber position is still up for grabs!)
+Thank you, if you do!

 And, as usual, here are photos of what I picked up, including a couple of children’s books about Canada that I ordered from Chapters, for the babies in my life.